 Circular rotation- Rotating your eyes clockwise and counter-clockwise helps get rid of everyday eye irritations and dryness.
 This method is best suited for people who sit in front of screens a lot.
 Just like other rotation poses, sit down and repeat circular rotation of the eyes every 15 minutes.

 The human eye should blink 25 times per minute on average, but due to the change in lifestyle caused by technological advances, not many people are taking a proactive effort to blink.
 Many issues like dryness and pain may occur if you are not blinking at regular intervals.
-To practice blinking as an exercise, sit in a yoga pose and concentrate on blinking your eyes 10-20 times every minute for five minutes, repeat the steps every 20 minutes.
+If you are wondering how to improve eyesight by yoga, you can practice blinking as an exercise, sit in a yoga pose and concentrate on blinking your eyes 10-20 times every minute for five minutes, repeat the steps every 20 minutes.
 Blinking will lubricate your eyes and prevent dryness and itchiness.

 Do you ever find yourself mentally exhausted after a long day's work?
 If you feel a throbbing headache coming and are fatigued, it is a clear sign of over stress on your eyes.
 To clear up the stress and pain in your eyes, you can utilise the natural remedy of palming.
+This is an excellent way to use yoga for your eyes.
 To perform the technique successfully, you must clear your head of any thoughts, rub your palms together to generate heat and place your warm hands over your eyelids for 5 minutes.
 Repeat the procedure till you start feeling a soothing sensation rush over your head.

 If you’ve been to the eye doctor, you’ll know that standard procedure involves gazing at a chart full of letters and numbers in random order and descending sizes.
 This technique is used to judge the power of your eyesight and conclude on whether you have short or long sightedness.
 You can try this technique anywhere by simply closing one eye and focusing on a subject close and then far away and then repeat the procedure for your other eye.

 Nothing spells relaxation better than a healthy dose of sleep.
 If you are at work and need a small break, utilise that break to rest your eyes for a few minute.
 At home, lie down in the corpse pose with your hands outstretched and breathe consciously while closing your eyes for a long period, till you feel lighter in the head.Remember, yoga is an essential form of exercise that must be practised on a regular basis.
+Perform eye yoga exercises frequently, as yoga can be greatly beneficial for your eyes, helping you easily improve your eyesight.
 For precautionary measures, make sure to schedule a free check-up at your local Specsmakers store.